josefson/CNPQ_OLD/Readme.md

 ## To Do
 * Pass arguments through commandline.
 * Do the download step with the requests library if possible.
+* Port to OSX and maybe to Windows

 ## Thanks
 Special thanks to my friend Bruno Duarte that guided me in the way how images work.